jesvica/jesvica/README.md

 #### A little bit about me:
 🌱 I'm currently learning JavaScript
-💻 I want to be a developer because I enjoy the ability to be both technical and creative 🖌️
+💻 I am studying development because I enjoy the ability to be both technical and creative 🖌️
 🧵 A couple of my hobbies are sewing and gaming 🎮

 <!--